Relationship Building and Brand Awareness: Everything We Learned from Perform Festival 2024

 If you’re running a kids activity business, you need to think beyond the boundaries of your venue – where else could your skillset be used?
 And how are you learning from others within your industry?
 Maybe you’re thinking of joining an online group, or maybe you’re thinking of attending your first in-person event.
 Rory Hughes from BOOM Arts highlighted this point at Perform Ireland, highlighting the importance of providing educational experiences to further knowledge by looking to others within your industry. [.pink__text]Tune into our first ever live podcast to hear more on what Rory has to say.[.pink__text]

-The Ultimate Planner for your kids' club
+The Ultimate Planner for Your Kids' Club

-We've got a ton of free resources you can access now to help improve the efficiency of your club
+We've got a ton of free resources you can access now to help improve the efficiency of your club.

 Download